Notice: OFTR Membership Required to Ride in Limerick Forest.

 This forest is a great area for all levels of rider, sand base, 70% pine plantation, with little elevation change.
 It is one to the best riding areas for family, new, beginning, and "just remembering how to ride" riders.
 It is also great skills building/practice area in a forest plantation, very close to Ottawa.
 No problem if you only have a half day.

 Limerick Forest has about 40km of single track and 40km of two track trail, used by multiple types of users: off-road motorcyclists, ATVs, cyclists, hikers, hunters (best to avoid during deer season), horseback riders and others.
 The riding areas are broken into two areas 1.5 km apart!
-There are no trails between areas, you must choose one or the other to ride in, as there is swamp between them, and connected by a gravel road only - see our caution below in using the road.
+(North of Forsythe Rd and South of Forsythe Rd.
+See the specific map links above) There are no trails between areas, you must choose one or the other to ride in, as there is swamp between them, and connected by a gravel road only - see our caution below in using the road.
 Both areas have good parking, but we ask riders to park at the south parking lot (pit) for safety and privacy reasons.
 (Out of sight = out of mind!).
 Both parking areas have primitive facilities.

-As in all of Ontario, your bike must be plated, insured and quiet, and you must be an OFTR member to ride in Limerick.
-The OPP are working with the BMA and the County to make certain all riders are legal.
-They are in the forest 20 times per year checking ALL riders for paper work, plates, and insurance and writing tickets for illegal riders or activities!
+The OPP are working with the BMA and the County to make certain all riders are legal and insured.
+They are in the forest on a regular basis checking ALL riders for paper work, plates, and insurance!

 This includes using the road between the two riding areas with only a green (off-road) plate.
 To use the road you must be street legal (blue plate).
-Tickets range from $75 to several hundreds.
+Tickets can get expensive in a hurry.
+Be smart until the allowance for Green Plates along Municipal roads has been approved by the County.

 How to find the Limerick Forest riding area